yonas-fsaha/build-clock-with-js/Readme.md

 1. Open the `index.html` file in your preferred web browser.
 2. The analog clock will be displayed on the screen, showing the current time.
-3. The hour, minute, and second hands will continuously update to reflect
+3. The hour, minute, and second hands will continuously update to